 Hellers Brauhaus: (Roonstr.
 33) An excellent restaurant to try out hearty local cuisine and various sorts of Kölsch beer.
-Heller’s Brauhaus benefits from its location in the student district to create a lively atmosphere with a mixed clientele
+Heller’s Brauhaus benefits from its location in the student district to create a lively atmosphere with a mixed clientele.

 Pfaffen Brauerei Päffgen: (Friesenstraße 64-66): One of the most well known breweries in Köln.
 A bit touristy yet still a fantastic place to enjoy a few Kölsch beers and traditional food.

-El Inca: (Görresstraße 2): One of my favourite international restaurants in Cologne.
+El Inca: (Görresstraße 2): One of our favourite international restaurants in Cologne.
 The Peruvian food is authentic, well made and well priced.
 Make sure to reserve in advance as it is a very popular restaurant in the student district.

 Borsalino: (Zülpicher Str.
 7) A well priced, delicious Italian restaurant right on the busy Zülpicher street.
-An ideal place to gather the calories you need in order to continue your night out in this affluent nightlife area.
+An ideal place to gather the calories you need in order to continue your night out in this teeming nightlife area.